Appyx/RCWire/README.md

     RCWire::println(message); //useful method for cross - platform printing }
 ```
 Note for Arduino: the receiver pin is not the pin on the board, it's the interrupt number.
-Note for RaspberryPi: take a look at the WiringPi pin mappings.
+Note for RaspberryPi: take a look at the WiringPi pin mappings. <a>https://projects.drogon.net/raspberry-pi/wiringpi/pins/</a>

 ## Installation-Hardware
 There are many tutorials out there for wiring up the boards.
+The rxPin 0 in the ArduinoExample.cpp conforms to the pin 2 and the txPin 12 conforms to pin 12 on the Arduino board.
+For the Raspberry the pin mappings are equal to the WiringPi mappings.

+Update: I testet it with 173mm antennas and it worked very well for distances < 50m indoor.

 ## Installation-Arduino
 Just copy the files RCWire,RCSwitch,Header into the appropriate library folder.